 Association Agreement

 An Association Agreement is an agreement between the EU and external (third) countries.
 According to Art.
-310 TEC, such an agreement is the basis for close co-operation and may lead to later EU membership of the third country.
+217 TFEU (previously Art.
+310 TEC of the Nice Treaty), such an agreement is the basis for close co-operation and may lead to later EU membership of the third country.

-The Lisbon Treaty establishes a special article for neighbourhood agreements in art.7a.
+The Lisbon Treaty established a special article for neighbourhood agreements in Art.
+8 TEU.
 It could be used to offer Turkey a partnership agreement as an alternative to full membership.

 EEA Agreement

-The EEA agreement establishes a common economic area with Norway, Iceland and Liechtenstein.
+The EEA agreement establishes a common economic area with Norway, Iceland and Lichtenstein.

 Partnership Agreement